 If the recommendation of the Provost is negative, he or she shall so inform the faculty member, furnishing the copy of his or her recommendation, including justification, at least one week before the deadline to submit an appeal to the Faculty Appeals Committee.
 Upon appropriate and timely request from the faculty member, the Faculty Appeals Committee shall have jurisdiction.
-If on appeal from the faculty member, the Faculty Appeals Committee disagrees with the recommendation from the Provost, the report of the committee shall first be sent to the President.
-If the President's decision is negative, the report shall be sent through the President to the Board of Visitors.
+If on appeal from the faculty member, the Faculty Appeals Committee disagrees with the recommendation from the Provost, the report of the committee shall be sent to the President.

-6. The President shall make his or her decision and shall submit the names of all tenure-track faculty recommended for reappointment to the Board of Visitors.
+6. The President shall make his or her decision.

 If the Provost recommends positively and the decision of the President is negative, the President shall so inform the faculty member, furnishing the copy of his or her decision, including justification, at least one week before the established deadline to submit an appeal to the Faculty Appeals Committee.
 Upon appropriate and timely request from the faculty member, the Faculty Appeals Committee shall have jurisdiction.
-If on appeal, the Faculty Appeals Committee disagrees with the decision of the President, the report of the Committee shall be sent to the Board of Visitors.

-- 7. All reappointments must be approved by the Board of Visitors. - 8.
-Notice of the Provost' intention not to recommend reappointment shall be given in writing in accordance with the following: - a.
+- 8. Notice of the Provost' intention not to recommend reappointment shall be given in writing in accordance with the following: - a.
 Not later than March 1 of the first academic year of service if the appointment expires at the end of that year.
 For faculty appointed at other than the beginning of the academic year, the "first academic year of service" means the academic year following the appointment.
 If the university terminates a one-year appointment during an academic year without cause, notice must be given by the University at least three months in advance of the termination. - b.
 Not later than December 15 of the second academic year of service if the appointment expires at the end of that year. - c.
 At least twelve months before the expiration of an appointment after two or more years at the institution.